Reference

 Target: Content created primarily for search engines rather than humans.

-Introduced a site-wide classifier that identifies sites with a high proportion of “unhelpful” content — content written to match search queries without providing genuine value.
-Sites classified as producing primarily unhelpful content saw sitewide ranking impacts, not just on the unhelpful pages.
+Introduced a site-wide classifier that identifies sites with a high proportion of “unhelpful” content: content written to match search queries without providing genuine value.
+Sites classified as producing primarily unhelpful content saw sitewide ranking impacts across the whole domain, not limited to the unhelpful pages themselves.4

 The signal became a component of Google’s core ranking system.
 Subsequent core updates incorporated HCU signals.